haltu/muuri/README.md

 ### dragStartPredicate &nbsp;

 A function that determines at which point the item starts to move when the item is being dragged.
-If `null` the default predicate is used (moving starts immediately).
+By default uses the built-in predicate which has some configurable options.

-* Default value: `null`.
+* Default value: `{distance: 0, delay: 0, handle: false}`.
-* Accepted types: function, null.
+* Accepted types: function, object.

+If an object is provided the default sort predicate handler will be used.
+You can define the following properties:

+* **distance** &nbsp;&mdash;&nbsp; *number*
+  * Default value: `0`.
+  * How many pixels must be dragged before the dragging starts.
+* **delay** &nbsp;&mdash;&nbsp; *number*
+  * Default value: `0`.
+  * How long (in milliseconds) the user must drag before the dragging starts.
+* **handle** &nbsp;&mdash;&nbsp; *string / boolean*
+  * Default value: `false`.
+  * The selector(s) which much match the event target element for the dragging to start.

+If you provide a function you can totally customize the drag start logic.
 When the user starts to drag an item this predicate function will be called until you return `true` or `false`.
 If you return `true` the item will begin to move whenever the item is dragged.
 If you return `false` the item will not be moved at all.
 Note that after you have returned `true` or `false` this function will not be called until the item is released and dragged again.

 The predicate function receives two arguments: